-1. An employee, who works eight (8) hours or more with at least five (5) hours between 5pm and 5am shall in addition to his or her regular salary, be paid a three percent (3%) shift differential above the employee's base hourly rate for each hour worked.
+A. An employee who works eight (8) or more hours with at least five (5) hours between 5pm and 5am shall in addition to his or her regular salary, be paid a three percent (3%) shift differential above the employee's base hourly rate for each hour worked.
 This provision does not apply to employees working an overtime shift.